rust-lang/rfcs/text/0000-placement-box.md

    with two methods.
 It is effectively an `&uninit` reference: i.e. it represents a pointer to uninitialized storage.

+ * The `Data` type parameter to `Placer` has the `Sized?` generalization marker, implying that `Placer` accepts instances of unsized types.
+However, this is just meant to future-proof the `Placer` trait (and likewise the `PlacementAgent` trait below) for hypothetical future support for instances of unsized types.
+   This RFC, in particular the placement protocol defined here, does not attempt to support unsized types.

 The library designer is responsible for implementing the two traits above in a manner compatible with the hypothetical (hygienic) syntax
 expansion: